Canon RP vs Olympus E-PL6

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS RP and Olympus PEN E-PL6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The Canon RP is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL6 has been discontinued (but can be found pre-owned on eBay).
+The RP is a recent model that features in the current product line-up of Canon.
+In contrast, the E-PL6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL6 was succeeded by the Olympus E-PL7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon RP Manual (free pdf) or the online Olympus E-PL6 Manual.
+Further information on the features and operation of the RP and E-PL6 can be found, respectively, in the Canon RP Manual (free pdf) or the online Olympus E-PL6 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon RP or the Olympus E-PL6 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.